JohnAugustineMcCain/PEACE_MetaLogic/README.md

 ## Mission Statement

-PEACE is not just another retrieval or document analyzer.
+PEACE is not just a single application or idea.

 It is an **epistemic engine**: a system that treats knowledge as a living process.
 Instead of stopping at “answers,” it models how knowing itself unfolds — through tension, paradox, clarification, and eventual collapse into truth, falsehood, or ambiguity.